across the world

 They have been led to believe that issues like slow reimbursements, long, drawn-out audits, high insurance claim rejection rates, excessive bad patient debts, unpaid bills due to mistakes with insurance authorizations, high AR days, and many other financial and accounting issues are simply “the way the game works” in American healthcare in the 21st century.

 They just try to price all these losses and that poor cash flow into their business model (if you can even call that a business model).
 Our mission is to make them understand that in fact none of these things are inevitable.
-With the right combination of technology and finance and accounting services, you can all eliminate such problems.
+With the right combination of technology and outsource accounting services, you can all eliminate such problems.

-For example, the average medical practice sees one in every three insurance claims initially getting rejected by the private insurance companies.
+For example, the average medical practice sees one in every three insurance claims initially getting rejected by private insurance companies.
 That is a cash-flow killer.
 The root cause is ultimately this: despite what you may have been told, insurance companies are not in the business of paying health insurance claims; they are in fact in the business for rejecting health insurance claims.
 They make it their business to find any excuse possible not to pay that claim.

 And when you have doctors practicing using manual claims management services (often dedicating several headcounts of staff just for the purpose); when they don’t automate eligibility verifications; when they aren’t using technology to ensure the correctness of their claims, they are giving the insurance companies all the excuses they need to reject those claims.